nuke-web3/pause-subxt/README.md

 subxt metadata -f bytes > artifacts/metadata.scale
 ```

-An example of the [artifacts/node-metadata.json](artifacts/node-metadata.json) for human inspection and [artifacts/node-metadata.scale](artifacts/node-metadata.json) for use in the application is included (_that likely not work for you, depending on the node's version in the future!_)
+An example of the [artifacts/node-metadata.json](artifacts/node-metadata.json) for human inspection and [artifacts/node-metadata.scale](artifacts/node-metadata.json) for use in the application is included generated from [this commit](https://github.com/paritytech/substrate/commit/917961b705d7dcce079485c12c356ceb85330d61) (_that likely not work for other versions of substrate using this pallet!_)

 ## Run this demo